Future Leaders of Whatcom Waters Internship Program

 The Community Program Internship provides real-world experiences and professional development opportunities for the future leaders of the environmental and educational fields by supporting NSEA’s Students for Salmon and Stream Stewards programming.
 Midweek, CP Interns lead fourth graders through field trip stations to learn about water quality, macroinvertebrates, and native plants.
 Then, on Saturdays, interns lead volunteers at Community Work Parties to restore salmon habitat across Whatcom County.

-Camp Keystone Educator - Recruitment is closed.
+Camp Keystone Educator - Recruitment closes April 18th, 2025

 Camp Educator Interns will be responsible for leading groups of up to 10 campers in outdoor programming, including nature exploration, active games, stories, arts and crafts, and songs related to a different ecological theme each week.
 Camp Educator Interns will gain teaching and youth leadership skills, along with professional skills to benefit career pursuits.
+For questions, or to request reasonable accommodation in the application process, please email Nathan at nzabel@n-sea.org or call 360-715-0283 x120.

 Western Washington Certificate Program